Flexibility For Goal Attainment

 BY: T. Franklin Murphy | July 2018

 We live in a dynamic environment.
 When planning, we can't account for all possibilities.
-We must be flexible.
+We must be flexible to succeed.

-Bend, shift and dodge all those walloping haymakers that life unpredictable throws.
+We must bend, shift and dodge all those walloping haymakers that life unpredictable throws in our direction.
 We are goal directed.
 Our behaviors move us towards a purpose, whether the goal is consciously defined or not.
 We male plans; we implement structure, and we gather resources with the purpose obtaining or gaining something of worth.
 We see a destination and chart our path.
 This is what we do.
 We can foresee some of the problems that may interfere with goal obtainment but not all.
 The surrounding environment changes and success depends on our ability flexibly adapt.

-An elegant and successful approach to life requires not only an eye on the final target but conscious recognition of the surrounding morass where we currently reside.
+An elegant and successful approach requires not only an eye on the final target but conscious recognition of the surrounding morass where we currently reside.

-"An elegant and successful approach to life requires not only an eye on the final target but conscious recognition of the surrounding morass where we currently reside."
+"An elegant and successful approach requires not only an eye on the final target but conscious recognition of the surrounding morass where we currently reside."

 The concept of flexibility seems simple but the implementation extremely complex, demanding mental resources to discriminate the subtle difference in life demands and opportunities in a wide variety of situations; and then adjust responses to effectively respond.

 Many goals are enjoyed in the comfortable, protected confines of our mind.
-We bounce the pleasurable thoughts through the pleasure-seeking circuits of the brain, pondering how wonderful it will be to have money, lose the weight, or get married to Jennifer.
+We bounce the pleasurable thoughts through the pleasure-seeking circuits of the brain, pondering how wonderful it will be to have money, lose the weight, or get married to a specific person.
 The contemplation perceives no challenge—just the reward.

-But life interferes, once we step foot on the path to obtainment.
+But life interferes, once we place our first foot on the path.
 The strength of the desire is often shaken when we engage in the hot emotions of change as we encounter the frustrations and temptations of the unyielding world.
 We must shift focus back and forth between the goal and the current environment, re-evaluating plans, adjusting routes and gathering sufficient resources.
 Sometimes the anticipated joys collapse, and we quit.
 Oddly, quitting may be an adaptive and appropriate response; other times quickly relinquishing goals hampers our lives and relegates us to a limited existence in an unsatisfying world.

 The skill to properly use flexibility must constantly be nurtured.
 We improve when we are open to wisdom, learning from the environment, others and painful failures.
 We gather knowledge throughout life giving the wisdom to know when to stand, when to walk, and when to turn and run.
 We better succeed when we can accept change—the ebb and flow of existence.
 Our success follows constant evaluations of our current direction, the surrounding environment, and the willingness to make necessary adjustments.